-1. New Years Day January 1
+New Years Day

+Martin Luther King Day

+Presidents' Day

+Memorial Day

+Independence Day

+January 1

-2. Martin Luther King Day Third Monday in January
+Third Monday in January

-3. Presidents' Day Third Monday in February
+Third Monday in February

-4. Memorial Day Last Monday in May
+Last Monday in May

-5. Independence Day July 4
+July 4

-6. Labor Day First Monday in September

-7. Veterans' Day November 11
+6. Labor Day First Monday in September 7.
+Veterans' Day November 11

 8. Thanksgiving Day Fourth Thursday in November

 9. Christmas Day December 25

-Full_time employees shall receive eight (8) hours of straight time pay for each of the holidays enumerated above on which they perform no work.
-If a full-time employee works on a holiday as enumerated above, the employee shall receive one and one-half (1-1/2) time compensation for the time worked in addition to regular holiday pay.
+Full-time employees shall receive eight (8) hours of straight time pay for each of the holidays enumerated above on which they perform no work.
+If a full-time employee works on a holiday as enumerated above, the employee shall receive one and one-half (1 1⁄2) time compensation for the time worked in addition to regular holiday pay.

 In addition to the above holidays, employees who complete their initial probationary period will be eligible to take up to twenty-four (24) hours of personal holiday time.
 The personal holiday hours must be used within the fiscal year in which they accrue.
-[Each July 1, full-time employees who have worked 1400 or more hours as a full-time employee in the prior fiscal year, will receive three (3) personal leave days.
-Full-time employees who have worked less than 1400 but more than 1044 hours as a full-time employee in the prior fiscal year shall receive two (2) personal leave days.]
 Employees hired before November 1 will receive twenty-four (24) hours leave.
 Employees hired on or after November 1 but before December 24 will receive sixteen (16) hours leave.
-An employee can use personal holiday hours in no less than four (4) hours blocks of time.
+An employee can use personal holiday hours in no less than four (4) hour blocks of time.
 An employee must request and obtain prior approval before taking such leave.
 Personal holiday hours not taken by an employee during the fiscal year shall be lost and are not compensable.